 The ANU uses Turnitin to enhance student citation and referencing techniques, and to assess assignment submissions as a component of the University's approach to managing Academic Integrity.
 While the use of Turnitin is not mandatory, the ANU highly recommends Turnitin is used by both teaching staff and students.
 For additional information regarding Turnitin please visit the ANU Online website.

-Workload130 hours of total student learning time made up from: a) 35 hours of contact over 12 weeks: lectures and tutorials, delivered intensively over 5 days (9am-5pm); and b) 95 hours of independent student research, reading and writing.
+130 hours of total student learning time made up from: a) 36 hours of contact over 12 weeks: 24 hours of lectures and 12 hours of tutorials; and b) 94 hours of independent student research, reading and writing.
 Contact hours may include visits to major art institutions in Canberra.

 Requisite and Incompatibility

 Caruana, Wally, & Cubillo, Franchesca, 'Introduction to Aboriginal Art', from 'Indigenous Australia: Masterworks from the National Gallery of Australia', 2017

 Tuition fees are for the academic year indicated at the top of the page.